What do the hearing test results categories mean?

 This one means their hearing is below the expected standards for their age and gender - it is poorer than it should be.
 If there is no medical history supporting this loss, such as it being previously diagnosed or some other medical condition which impacts on hearing, then the recommendation is that this one is referred to a medical professional for further examination to try and determine the cause of the losses and if any treatments are available.
 It is important that Category 3 people wear hearing protection in high noise areas to stop any ongoing deterioration.

-Just to repeat the ‘it is all relative’ principle above, Category 3 doesn't necessarily mean their hearing is definitively poor and that they are deaf, it means it is not as good as it should be for their age and gender.
+Just to repeat the ‘it is all relative’ principle above, Category 3 doesn't necessarily mean their hearing is rubbish and that they are deaf, it means it is not as good as it should be for their age and gender.

 This means Category 3 people do not have to be removed from high noise areas just because they are Category 3.
 Someone in their 20s may actually have very good hearing, just that it should be even better for their age.